Table of Contents

 The appearance or physical structure of an individual is referred to as its phenotype and the genetic composition as its genotype.
 Individuals with identical phenotypes may possess different genotypes, so to determine the genotype; it is necessary to perform a genetic cross for several generations.
 Homozygous refers to a gene pair in which both the maternal and paternal genes are identical.
 In contrast, gene pairs in which paternal genes are different from the maternal genes are called heterozygous.

+This law of segregation is frequently referred to as Mendel’s first law.
+It states that traits are inherited in pairs for the trait to be carried down in the same format to the offspring separation into one trait happens in the parent for each sex cell.
 The reappearance of the recessive characteristic in the F2 generation indicates that recessive alleles are neither modified nor lost in the Fl (Gg) generation, but that the dominant and recessive genes are independently transmitted and so can segregate independently during the formation of sex cells.
-This principle of independent segregation is frequently referred to as Mendel’s first law.

 Again Mendel found he could interpret the results by the postulate of genes if he assumed that each gene pair was independently transmitted to the gamete during sex-cell formation.
 Anyone gamete contains only one type of allele from each gene pair.
 Thus, the gametes produced by a Fl (RrYy) will have the composition RY, Ry, rY, or ry, but never Rr, Yy, YY, or RR.
 Furthermore, in this example, all four possible gametes are produced with equal frequency.
 There is no tendency of genes arising from one parent to stay together.